nat55555/ReleaseManagerChallengeG/README.md

 ### TOOLS
 - Set up static code analyzer
+- Set up notifications to e-mail or Slack channel -Slack example was left comented in the jenkinsfile-

 ### PROCESS
 - Define and implement a strategy for monitoring the application in production